santagatiivan/People-management-app-MyContacts/README.md

 # People Management App

-**People Management App** is a desktop application developed in Python and Tkinter, designed to manage a list of people with information such as name, surname, birthdate, and phone number.
+**MyContacts** is a desktop application developed in Python and Tkinter, designed to manage a list of people with information such as name, surname, birthdate, and phone number.
 This app is distributed as a standalone executable, so there's no need to install Python or additional dependencies to use it.

 ## Features